xowny/MH2Modern/README.md

 - `MH2Modern.ini` — user-facing configuration
 - `build.bat` — x86 release build script
 - `test.bat` — test build and test runner

-## Scope

-MH2Modern is meant to coexist with mods that solve different problems, such as controller-specific or widescreen-specific work.

-This project is focused on modernizing fragile old PC behavior inside the original executable path.
-It is not trying to redesign the game.

 ## License